asamonek/asamonek.github.io/04talks.md

 #### Upcoming talks

-- _Focusing proofs and logics for models of computation_, April 7 - 12, 2019, \\
+- _Nothing to hide.
+On the political aspects of the right to privacy_, April 20, 2019, Political Science Seminar Meeting, Institute of Political Science and International Relations of the Jagiellonian University (INPiSM UJ)

-<url="http://aitp-conference.org/2019/">4th Conference on Artificial Intelligence and Theorem Proving AITP 2019</url>, Obergurgl Conference Center of the University of Innsbruck
+- _Focusing proofs and logics for models of computation_, April 7 - 12, 2019, <a class="u-url" href="http://aitp-conference.org/2019/" hidden>4th Conference on Artificial Intelligence and Theorem Proving AITP 2019</a>, Obergurgl Conference Center of the University of Innsbruck

 #### Refereed conference talks